 Friendly Encounters with Wildlife

 Most children in northern Kenya have only had negative experiences with wildlife – they see elephants chasing someone, the remains of a camel after a lion attack, or a leopard running off with their goat.
-The Lion Kids Camp lets children experience a positive connection with wildlife.
+Our Lion Kids Camps enable children to experience a positive connection with wildlife.